 Early planning is required for a student to enroll in this course.
 Independent study courses are developed cooperatively by the student and a supervising teacher, and approved and supported by the parent/guardian(s), supervising teacher, school counsellor, and school principal.
 Final approval is required by the Department before a student can begin the Independent Study Course.
 Please contact the Coordinator, English Curriculum, Department of Education and Early Childhood Development for more information.
-Please note that first semester applications are to be submitted by July 31 and second semester applications are to be submitted by July 31 and second semester applications are to be submitted by December 31.
+Please note that first semester applications are to be submitted by July 31 and second semester applications are to be submitted by December 31.